 For EC's: The race director should seed Controlled Practice and Controlled timed Practice according to the EC from last year.
 Controlled Practice shall contain a maximum of 12 drivers.
 These Controlled Practice heats will be of 10 minutes duration.
 The Controlled Timed Practice will be of 4 minutes duration.
 The results of the Controlled Timed Practiced will determinate allocations to participate in the EC A. This ranking list will not consider drivers who are classified directly in the EC A (25 first drivers for EFRA GP series, current WC 1/8th if European, current WC 1/10th if European, current EC 1/8th and current EC 1/10th).
 The total amount of drivers for EC A will be 64.
-Rest of the drivers will race in EC B. EFRA Section Chairman together with Race Director and Referees have the right to switch drivers from Euro B to Euro A under justified situations

-(deliberate slow down, weather conditions, etc.).
+Rest of the drivers will race in EC B. EFRA Section Chairman together with Race Director and Referees have the right to switch drivers from Euro B to Euro A under justified situations (deliberate slow down, weather conditions, etc.).

-The drivers must stand adjacent to their numbers on the rostrum; the mechanics must remain in their boxes along the pit lane.
-For all finals, drivers with the lowest starting numbers may choose their position on the rostrum and the mechanics must stand under the driver where this is possible or in the same order.
+Drivers can stand anywhere on the rostrum on a first come first served basis and mechanics MUST stand directly underneath their driver in the pit lane wherever possible or in the same order.
+Only for all finals, drivers with the lowest starting numbers will choose their position on the rostrum one by one to the highest number and the mechanics must stand under the driver where this is possible or in the same order.

 - 4.2.
-STARTING PROCEDURE OF HEATS FOR EC's

-- Starting of the qualifying will be in flying start according to the rule CHAPTER 9 STARTING PROCEDURES rule 9.2.b.
+STARTING PROCEDURE OF HEATS FOR EC's Starting of the qualifying will be in flying start according to the rule CHAPTER 9 STARTING PROCEDURES rule 9.2.b. - 4.3.

-- 4.3.
 Qualifying for EC's.

-All Qualifying runs and Finals are run by "time plus completion of lap" system.
-Qualifying heats are 4 minutes duration.
+Qualifying runs and Finals are run by "time plus completion of lap" system.
+Qualifying heats are 4 minutes duration for 1/8 and 1/10 and 7 minutes duration for GT8 classes.
 For duration Lower Finals and Main Final see 2.6.
 The use of a personal transponder is mandatory.